 Be on the lookout for PINs and CAN’s

 Don’t just pay attention to the ITT’s when you go on TED.
 There is more to gain from it!

 A useful category on TED are PIN’s (acronym galore!).
-A PIN or Prior Information Notice is a method used by the Public Sector to let potential suppliers know that they may be looking for certain services.
+The public sector uses PINs or Prior Information Notices to let potential suppliers know that they may be looking for certain services.
 It’s not a formal call for competition, more a testing of the waters.
 By using a PIN the authority can discuss potential requirements with suppliers in advance to help them gauge their specification or statement of works.
 A PIN can also allow for a shortening of the tender period (BONUS!).
 So, be on the lookout for PINs!
 Get yourself in the game and engage with the authority early, to help them shape their opportunity.

 TED also allows suppliers to see CANs.
 A CAN is a Contract Award Notice.
-After the contract is awarded public sector bodies need to publish on TED the name of the winning bidder, duration of the contract and the contract value (somehow that last one is left out sometimes!).
+Once the contract is awarded, the relevant information needs to be published on TED.
+This includes the name of the winning bidder, the duration of the contract, and the contract value (somehow that last one is left out sometimes!).
 Knowing when a contract ends will tell you when is the right time to pitch your service as an alternative.
 You might end up beating your competitor after all.
 On a more collaborative side of the spectrum CANs are also a major source of information for links on who to partner with or potential sub-contracting opportunities.

 Tender – A tender is procurement lingo for all contract opportunities published by private and public sector organisations for goods, services, works and utilities.

 OJEU– the Official Journal of the European Union (OJEU) is the online journal that is home to all public sector contracts that are worth above a certain value.

 TED– Affectionately nicknamed TED, but actually stands for Tenders Electronic Daily and is where OJEU notices are advertised.